 Robert Rodriguez: “I meant that my most rabid fans are the kids themselves.
 Because you may watch From Dusk Till Dawn a bunch of times, but you’re not watching that as many times as a kid watches Spy Kids.
 So that’s what I meant.
 Those are my most rabid audiences.
 That’s why I loved making those films for them.”

-We Can Be Heroes carries this same high replay value for children, but also draws in an older crowd.
+We Can Be Heroes carries this same high replay value for children but also draws in an older crowd.
 Many first caught attention of the film from the return of Sharkboy and Lavagirl – two staple characters in the Rodriguez canon.
 The kids who were first introduced to them in 2005 are now adults, and as proved by their everlasting popularity, will still take the time to come back to these characters even after so long.
 In many instances, they will be watching We Can Be Heroes with the inclusion of younger siblings or friends who have yet to be exposed to Rodriguez’s work (or who just learned of him thanks to the return of Boba Fett).
 Bridging generational gaps is what We Can Be Heroes is about both on and off the screen.
 Rodriguez gave further elaboration on the topic.

 Robert Rodriguez: “The things that I loved about those films, we tried to put that in here.
 It has a lot of plot twists because kids are just discovering plot twists for the first time.
 So always keep them guessing because kids like to try to figure things out in advance and I purposely planted several plot twists.
 Some of them that have zero clues, so you don’t see them coming just to get kids excited about the power of storytelling and how fun it can be.
 Empowerment is really big with kids.
 So that’s what really made Spy Kids and Sharkboy and Lavagirl, for instance, work really well for kids.
 They crave empowerment at that age.
 To be half-boy and half-shark is like one of the most empowering things you can think of.
-Or to have your own jet pack and fly yourself to the movie theater instead of having to have mom and dad drive you there, like the Spy Kids could do – that’s really empowering.
+Or to have your own jet pack and fly yourself to the movie theater instead of having to have mom and dad drive you there, as the Spy Kids could do – that’s really empowering.
 That’s why they just eat those movies up.
 But sometimes parents don’t know why they like it so much, because parents are already empowered.
 They can get in the car and go anywhere they want, kids can’t.
 So they crave that.

 So it was more putting it in that mold, just remembering what it was like to have kids.
 I was just one of ten, and then now that I had my own five kids, seeing them and seeing what they gravitated towards – all those experiences, mainly of being a father, went into this film.
 Where the first films I had made, those were more about my experiences growing up in a big family.
-This film was more my experience as a parent, having raised kids that are now grown and taking those experiences and putting it in there.
+This film was more my experience as a parent, having raised kids that are now grown and taking those experiences and putting them in there.
 That’s why the storyline is much more about partnering with your child and mentoring, leading by example so that the kids are strong enough to surpass this because they need to, because we obviously screwed the world up.
 They need to come and take the world.
 It’s about preparing them for a future that needs their positivity and their new outlook, a better outlook than we have.”

 When making a family film, one has to keep the attention of viewers from all ages (even mom and dad).
 We Can Be Heroes boasts the recognizable charm seen in all of Rodriguez’s family adventures.
 That tongue-in-cheek humor and level of unapologetic self-awareness.
-Though unlike his other films, this tale features some humor directly geared at today’s young generation.
+Though, unlike his other films, this tale features some humor directly geared at today’s young generation.
 An inside joke here and there that might be unheard of to older ears.

 Robert Rodriguez: “Yeah, you try not to date things too much, but there are some things that are kind of timeless.
 So you try to find something that is still going to play 20 years from now.
 Because people still see Spy Kids now.
 They still watch that today and you don’t want it to feel too dated.
 So you try to find stuff that’s not too timely but could possibly be timeless.”